apify/apify-docs/sources/academy/tutorials/node_js/when_to_use_puppeteer_scraper.md

 ## Execution environment

 It may sound fancy, but it's just a technical term for "where does my code run".
 When you open the DevTools and start typing JavaScript in the browser Console, it gets executed in the browser.
 Browser is the code's execution environment.
 But you can't control the browser from the inside.
 For that, you need a different environment.
 Puppeteer's environment is Node.js.
 If you don't know what Node.js is, don't worry about it too much.
-Just remember that it's the environment where Puppeteer runs.
+Remember that it's the environment where Puppeteer runs.

 By now you probably figured this out on your own, so this will not come as a surprise.
 The difference between Web Scraper and Puppeteer Scraper is where your page function gets executed.
 When using the Web Scraper, it's executed in the browser environment.
 It means that it gets access to all the browser specific features such as the `window` or `document` objects, but it cannot control the browser with Puppeteer directly.
 This is done automatically in the background by the scraper.
 Whereas in Puppeteer Scraper, the page function is executed in the Node.js environment, giving you full access to Puppeteer and all its features.